Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 - Information that can be used to identify a person, including confidential information about that person, business information, and confidential corporate information, is restricted to authorised users only

-All breaches of information security, actual or suspected, will be reported to and reviewed by the KCSN Board of Trustees.
+All breaches of information security, actual or suspected, will be reported to and reviewed by the Board of Trustees.

 Roles and responsibilities

 A member of the Board of Trustees will be appointed to have overall responsibility for the information governance within KCSN, and advise the board on the effectiveness of information risk management across the organisation.
-This person will also act as the Data Protection Officer and be responsible for ensuring consultants and volunteers working for KCSN comply with the requirements of the Data Protection Act (1988) and other mandatory national standards and processes.
+This person will also act as the Data Protection Officer and be responsible for ensuring consultants, contractors and volunteers working for KCSN comply with the requirements of the Data Protection Act (1988) and other mandatory national standards and processes.

-All consultants, volunteers and trustees operating on behalf of KCSN are required to comply with the guidelines of the Data Protection Act (1988) when dealing with sensitive personal data, and the requirements of the KCSN Information Governance policy.
+All consultants, contractors, volunteers and trustees operating on behalf of KCSN are required to comply with the guidelines of the Data Protection Act (1988) when dealing with sensitive personal data, and the requirements of the KCSN Information Governance Policy.
 They are responsible for protecting the integrity, security and confidentiality of personal data/information (both manual and electronic), and to ensure that any personal information gathered in the course of their work is only used for the stated purpose of gathering the information and kept secure.

 An external IT consultancy will provide robust security measures to adequately support the KCSN server holding all personal data/information.
 The IT consultancy will also be responsible for anonymisation and pseudonymisation of personal data for transfer to external organisations for data management, analysis and reporting.
 The IT consultancy will provide assurances to the Board of Trustees, including the processes used for anonymisation and pseudonymisation of personal data.